High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: Incorporating graph information

-Two important questions still remain unaddressed.
-First, how to perform the partitioning or grouping in Definition \ref{def_GED} optimally in practice, and second, whether it is possible to completely characterize the homogeneity between two high-dimensional random vectors.
-We present two examples below where external undirected or directed graph information is available to guide the partition involved in the definition of the generalized Euclidean distance.
-In both cases, the corresponding generalized energy distance can completely characterize the homogeneity between two high-dimensional random vectors.
-In this way, the external graph information can be incorporated in our change-point detection and estimation procedure to improve its efficiency.
+Two critical questions remain regarding the generalized Euclidean distance defined in Definition \ref{def_GED}: first, how to perform the partitioning or grouping optimally in practice, and second, whether it is possible to completely characterize the homogeneity between two high-dimensional random vectors using these partitions.
+We present two examples below where external undirected or directed graph information is available to guide the partition.
+In both cases, the corresponding generalized energy distance completely characterizes the homogeneity between two high-dimensional random vectors.
+By incorporating this structural information, our change-point detection procedure can achieve higher statistical efficiency.